 The pandemic has not yet changed who sits atop the NJ sports betting pecking order.

 The sportsbooks under the license of Meadowlands Racetrack — FanDuel and PointsBet — led the way with more than half of all revenue in the state at just more than $6 million.

-NJ Gambling Sites understands the vast majority of that revenue was generated by FanDuel.
+NJ Gambling Sites understands that the vast majority of that revenue was generated by FanDuel.

 The sportsbooks under Resorts’ license followed with $3.9 million; again, DraftKings accounts for most of this figure.